This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

 Anthropogenic climate change is leading to more frequent and extreme heat waves.
-These short-term but large-scale events are radically re-shaping interactions among organisms – impacting biodiversity, community composition and ecosystem services crucial to natural systems and food security.
+These large-scale events are radically re-shaping interactions among organisms – impacting biodiversity, community composition and ecosystem services crucial to natural systems and food security.
 Predicting heat wave impacts on interacting species requires an understanding of the processes driving differential exposure and sensitivity of organisms to extreme heat events in a life-cycle context.
-To achieve this predictive capacity, we need to integrate models across scales while capturing species-specific responses at the level of individuals.
-We show how existing models in disparate fields can be linked to achieve a level of understanding necessary for calculated responses to extreme heat from individuals to socioecological systems, now and into the future.
+To achieve this predictive capacity, we need to integrate models across scales while capturing species-specific responses at the individual level.
+We review and demonstrate how existing models in disparate fields can be linked to achieve an increased understanding of how individuals and communities will respond to extreme heat, now and into the future.

 DOI